-What Can a Handyman Do in Rutherford in Rutherford County, Tennessee?
+What Can a Handyman Do Without a License in Rutherford in Rutherford County, Tennessee?

 In Rutherford County, Tennessee, a “handyman” can generally do small repair and maintenance jobs without a state contractor license as long as each project stays under Tennessee’s contractor-license threshold (measured by the total contract amount, including labor and materials).
 However, state and local permits may still be required, and electrical/plumbing/HVAC work is regulated separately—many such jobs require licensed trades or a licensed contractor, even if the dollar amount is small.